Arinpe/Arinpe/README.md

 - 🔭 I’m currently a full time student at Microverse Inc.
 - 🌱 I'm currently learning full-Stack web development (Ruby on Rails, JavaScript and React)
 - 👯 I’m looking to collaborate on JavaScript, React and Ruby on Rails Project
-- 💬 Ask me about Software Development
+- 💬 Ask me about software development
 - 📫 How to reach me:  [@_detola_](https://twitter.com/_detola_), [@Adesuyi Adetola](https://www.linkedin.com/in/aadetola/) email:    dehtolah@gmail.com
 - This is a link to my portfolio  https://vigilant-allen-0e5958.netlify.app/
 - 😄 Pronouns: She/Her